cu-numpde/2021-community-thomas-allard/proposal.md

 encountered a problem.

 - [X] I have installed the software
-- [ ] I have run at least one example
+- [X] I have run at least one example
 - [X] I have run the test suite
 - [X] The test suite passes

 ### Notes/concerns/risks

-Please comment on any anomalies or known risks to following this project, if you were unable to answer any questions above, or otherwise have concerns about the appropriateness of the software.
-If the project requires a contributor license agreement or other procedural steps, please explain here.
-"None at this time" is acceptable for this question.
+I am unaware of any risks following this project.
+It appears that it should be straightforward making constributions to this project.
+The only risks I can foresee are associated with my own skills and my ability to make an appropriate contribute.
+I am excited for my attempt to be contribute to an open-source project like this!

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU